Trove Tuesday-By George

 A LINCOLN SHEEP.
 Image courtesy of the State Library of Victoria.
 Image No. PRG 280/1/17/796 http://collections.slsa.sa.gov.au/resource/PRG+280/1/17/796

-Toward the end of the 1870s, when his oldest boys could take on duties on his farm, James had more “leisure” time so he threw himself into a few local farm related activities and the P & A was one of those.
-Respected by farmers and graziers alike, James could mix with all men including Hamilton Spectator owner George Rippon, grazier and politician John Thomson and businessmen Peter Learmonth, and Robert Stapylton Bree each prominent names in the annals of Hamilton and district.
+Toward the end of the 1870s, when his oldest boys could take on duties on his farm, James had more “leisure” time, so he threw himself into a few local farm-related activities, and the P & A was one of those.
+Respected by farmers and graziers alike, James could mix with all men, including Hamilton Spectator owner George Rippon, grazier and politician John Thomson, and businessmen Peter Learmonth and Robert Stapylton Bree, each prominent names in the annals of Hamilton and district.

 "PASTORAL AND AGRICULTURAL SOCIETY."
 Hamilton Spectator (Vic. : 1870 - 1918) 17 May 1883: 4. .

 Along with James’ P & A involvement, he was on several occasions President of the Hamilton Farmers Union in the 1880s and the founding president of the Byaduk Farmers Club.
-He also was on the Byaduk State School committee, represented the Byaduk community at Dundas Shire meetings and as a leader in the church, attended Wesleyan Methodist Synods representing the Hamilton circuit, always considering the interests of the local church goers.
+He was also on the Byaduk State School committee, represented the Byaduk community at Dundas Shire meetings, and as a leader in the church, attended Wesleyan Methodist Synods representing the Hamilton circuit, always considering the interests of the local church goers.

 jamesharman